Instructional materials for online courses

 Lectures

-Lectures resembling traditional instruction are acceptable in the online classroom; however, the instructor should ensure that they serve a unique purpose among the other instructional materials.
-Lectures, whether they are video- or text-based, should not be so lengthy as to monopolize the learner’s time spent in the online classroom, and they should complement the other instructional materials.
+Lectures resembling traditional instruction are acceptable in the online classroom; however, the instructor should ensure they serve a unique purpose among the other instructional materials.
+Lectures, whether video- or text-based, should not be so lengthy as to monopolize the learner’s time spent in the online classroom; they should complement the other instructional materials.
 Instructors are advised to “chunk” or organize shorter segments of lecture material logically throughout the course.

 Tips on developing lectures